Members

 (see Statutes, effective: Feb.
 2019)

 (2) Full members shall be those who participate fully in the work of the Association.
-Extraordinary members shall be those who promote the Association’s activities in other ways.
+Special members shall be those who promote the Association’s activities in other ways.
 Honorary members shall be those who are appointed as such due to extraordinary achievements in connection with the Association.

 (2) Universities and institutions of higher education, research funding agencies and other organisations which conduct or support scientific research are eligible to become full members.